Closed-open morphisms on periodic Floer homology: Closed-open morphisms

-As our choice of almost complex structures so that the projections are complex linear, the same argument in Lemma \ref{lem7} shows that the bubbles lie in the fibers.
+As we choose the almost complex structures so that the projections are complex linear, the same argument in Lemma \ref{lem7} shows that the bubbles lie in the fibers.
 Hence, the inequality (\ref{eq3}) still holds.
-In particular, $u^-$ and $v_{-j}$ have non--negative ECH index.
+By Lemma 9.5 of \cite{H1}, (\ref{eq59}) and Theorem \ref{thm4}, $u^i$, $u^-$ and $v^{j}$ have nonnegative ECH index.
 By the assumptions on $\varphi_{H}, \varphi_G$ and Corollary 7.4 in \cite{GHC}, we have $I(u^+) \ge 0$.
-Hence, each level of $u_{\infty}$ has zero ECH index and no bubbles appear.
-The total Fredholm index is zero as well.
-Lemma 7.7 in \cite{GHC} also implies that each level of $u_{\infty}$ has zero Fredholm index.
+In sum, each level of $\mathbf{u}$ has nonnegative ECH index.
+Consequently, each level of $\mathbf{u}$ has zero ECH index and no bubbles appear.

-The zero ECH index implies that $v_{-j}$ are trivial strips and $u^i$, $v_j$ are connectors.
+The zero ECH index implies that $v^{-j}$ are trivial strips, $u^i$ and $v^j$ are connectors.
+By Lemma 7.7 in \cite{GHC}, $ \operatorname{ind} u^+ \ge 0.$ Since the total Fredholm index is zero, by \ref{fact3}, each level of $\mathbf{u}$ has zero Fredholm index.
 The ECH partition conditions and \ref{fact1} can be used to show that $u^i$ are trivial connectors.
-In particular, $u^i$ and $v_{-j}$ are ruled out.
+In particular, $u^i$ and $v^{-j}$ are ruled out.
+Then we get the statement.

 For the case $R_n \to R_*$, the proof is the same as Lemma \ref{lem4}. \end{proof}